Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index for adaptive designs

 \subsection{{\textit N}-hacking and constrained sample augmentation}

-The term $N$-hacking was recently introduced by \citet{Reinagel2023} to describe an adaptive procedure where more data is collected in an effort to achieve statistical significance, if only a ``trend to significance'' is observed so far.
+The term $N$-hacking was recently introduced by \citet{Reinagel2023} to describe an adaptive procedure where more data are collected\soutr{ in an effort to achieve statistical significance}, if only a ``trend to significance'' is observed so far.
 Without appropriate adjustment of the significance level $\alpha$ (usually 5\% for a two-sided test), such a ``peeking'' procedure is known to inflate the Type-I error rate \citep{Ludbrook2003}.
 However, \citet{Reinagel2023} argues that with an additional stop for futility if $p>0.1$, the Type-I error rate is only moderately increased while the positive predictive value $\Pr(H_1 \given \mbox{significant})$, the probability that a significant result is true positive, is substantially larger than for a fixed design with significance level $\alpha$.
 In addition, the mean final sample size is smaller compared to fixed sample size experiments with the same Type-I error rate and power.
 This aligns with the ``Reduce'' pillar of the 3R principles.

-Reinagel specifically considers a modification of $N$-hacking, so-called ``constrained sample augmentation'', to include an additional stop for futility: First, data are collected until 8 observations are collected, 4 in each group.
+Reinagel specifically considers a modification of $N$-hacking, so-called ``constrained sample augmentation'', to include an additional stop for futility: First, data are collected until 16 \soutr{8} observations are collected, 8 \soutr{4} in each group.
 If an independent sample Student’s $t$-test produces two-sided $p \leq 0.05$, significance is achieved, whereas $p>0.1$ leads to a futility stop of the experiment.
-If $0.05 < p \leq 0.1$, another four observations are added and the updated $p$-value is used again to decide whether to stop for significance, stop for futility, or to continue with another four observations.
-This procedure is continued until a total of $n_{ \texttt{Max}} \in \{12,16,20,24,28,32\}$ observations are collected.
+If $0.05 < p \leq 0.1$, another four observations per group are added and the updated $p$-value is used again to decide whether to stop for significance, stop for futility, or to continue with another four observations per group.
+This procedure is continued until \soutr{a total of} $n_{ \texttt{Max}} \in \{12,16,20,24,28,32\}$ observations per group are collected.
+Depending on $n_{ \texttt{Max}}$, we thus have $K=2,\ldots, 7$ interim analyses (including the final one) at total sample size $n_k= 16 + (k-1) \times 8$, $k=1,\ldots, K$.